1tzkaos/fantasy_football_monte_carlo_draft_simulator/README.md

 ### Historical Projections

-Like `draft_projections.csv`, this file should include player names, positions, and projected points but for previous seasons.
+Like `draft_projections.csv`, this file should include player names, positions, and projected points for previous seasons.
 Additionally, it should include a column that tallies the actual number of points a player scored in that year.

 The following columns are required: